melgiri/see-all/README.md

 To setup services follow the patterns followed in the `data.json` file.

 > Note: You can use normal ipv4.
 It also works with domain names.

+> Whenever you run the python script note that it will run constantly and show the status of the services in the console.
+If you stop it, it will not work.
+It is recommended to run it in background.
+Also if you put intervel to very low number it may harm your system and services.

 ### Thank you for using SEE ALL